 For Padres fans, the early card to collect for Hoffman is in 1994 Topps as it is his first appearance for the team in a flagship Topps set.
-Offering a more limited edition, Gold parallels of the set's base cards could be pulled at one per pack.
+Offering a more limited edition, Gold parallels of the set's base cards could be pulled at a rate of one per pack.
 While rare Black Gold versions were also available, these cards only covered 44 players and Hoffman wasn't included.
 Trevor Hoffman came to the Padres in a trade that sent Gary Sheffield to the Marlins, and Padres fans actually booed Hoffman during his first appearances with his new team.

-Up to this point in Hoffman's cardboard career he was normally listed as a shortstop and frequently photographed holding a bat.
+Up to this point in Hoffman's cardboard career, he was normally listed as a shortstop and frequently photographed holding a bat.
 Things changed in '91 ProCards while with the Cedar Rapids Reds.
 After Trevor Hoffman struggled at the plate during his time with the Reds' single-A team, the Charleston Wheelers, the coaches pushed him to try pitching instead.
 The rest is history as Hoffman would excel as a relief pitcher.

 Along with the premium base cards in 1993 Topps Stadium Club, collectors can find two rare parallels of each card in the set.
 The First Day Production cards feature a silver stamp in the upper corner and were available through packs.
 These "1st Day" cards averaged around one per box and it is estimated that about 2,000 copies of each card were produced.
 However, the Members Only cards were available directly to members of the Stadium Club as a complete set.
 Approximately 12,000 sets were issued by Topps.

 Hoffman wasn't included in the famed 1993 Finest checklist, therefore, collectors should turn to 1994 Finest to find his first appearance in Topps' highest quality set of the early nineties.
-The Refractors in the 1994 set are actually a harder pull than in '93 as they average one in ten packs.
+The Refractors in the 1994 set are actually a harder pull than in '93 as they average 1:10 packs.
 Along with being more scarce, the 1994 Finest Refractors are also notoriously hard to spot unless you hold them directly under a light to see the rainbow that the refracting causes.

 1992 Upper Deck Minor League was UD's first release that dealt entirely with minor league players.
 Trevor Hoffman's card features a great photograph of him winding up to pitch with the Chattanooga Lookouts AA-team.
 The '92 UD Minor League set uses a similar design to their flagship 1992 Upper Deck MLB set.
 As a result, the cards feature the same level of quality with UV-coating and anti-counterfeit holograms, making them some of the best-looking minor league cards ever issued.

-As of the posting of this article (January 2018), Hoffman hasn't signed certified autographs for Topps, Upper Deck, or Panini in several years, with the last big supply coming in 2006.
+Hoffman hasn't signed certified autographs for Topps, Upper Deck, or Panini in several years, with the last big supply coming in 2006.
 Even his relic cards are difficult to find as one hasn't been issued since 2010.
 Hoffman's signed card in 2004 UD Sweet Spot has become one of his most accessible autographs on the secondary market.
 The card features a signature on a cut piece of a baseball known as the "sweet spot."
 While some Sweet Spot autographs signed in permanent marker have been known to fade over the years, Hoffman signed with an ink pen, helping alleviate the problem.